Iwi of Origin

 We are fortunate to have the following programme partners supporting Iwi of Origin 2025 and we thank them for their involvement:

-Counties Māori Rugby League Sports and Culture
+Counties Manukau Māori Rugby League, Culture & Sports Association

 Rīki | League